radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Mitigation**:

+Add Radius documentation to capture the below mitigation steps if and when the user chooses to make Backstage available for multiple users.

 1. Access to Dashboard should be provided to trusted users.
 The [Backstage  permissions system](https://backstage.io/docs/permissions/overview) should be enabled and configured to restrict access as necessary.

 **Status**: